Smile-SA/rating-operator/documentation/INSTALL.md

   - Application specifics
   - Rating-operator resources consumption

-In order to edit the dashboards, you either need to edit:
-  - The ConfigMap
-  - The file (`./quickstart/prometheus/dashboards`), then apply with `kubectl -f`.

 ##### Non-standard

-If, for any reason, you cannot access or modify the main Grafana instance of your cluster, we provide a script to install Grafana with the rating-operator.
+If, for any reason, you cannot access or modify the main Grafana instance of your cluster, we provide a script to install Grafana along the rating-operator.
 Don't forget to update the `deploy/operator.yaml` with the adress of your Grafana instance.

 More infos in the [configuration documentation](/documentation/CONFIGURATION.md).

-### *Metering Operator* (Optional, skip if your use case is not LARGE scale)
+### *Metering Operator* (OPTIONAL, DEPRECATED)

 **DISCLAIMER**: The metering-operator project is not maintained anymore.
 We consider the metering based rating to be deprecated.
 **DISCLAIMER**: The `metering-operator` is only required  for the *scalable* rating, as it uses the operator's `Reports` objects.
 If you only need a *light* solution to rate dataframes, skip this step.